hotschedules/gettingstarted/docs/rbc-cli.md

 ### Profile Commands

-Remote commands dealing with profiles.
+Remote commands dealing with the profile associated with the deployed app.

 #### assign-profile-to-user

-Assign a profile to an existing user in the cloud.
+Assign the deployed app's profile to an existing user in the cloud.
 This command must be run in the app folder.

 ##### Signature